CyrusNajmabadi/lang-design/DictionaryExpressions.md

 Choices here would have implications regarding potential syntactic ambiguities, collisions with potential future language features, and concerns around corresponding pattern forms.
 However, all of those should not generally affect the semantics of the feature and can be considered at a later point dedicated to determining the most desirable syntax.

+### Design Intuition

 Intuitively, dictionary-expressions work similarly to collection-expressions, except treating `k:v` as a shorthand for creating a `System.Collections.Generic.KeyValuePair<TKey, TValue>`.
+Similarly, many rules for dictionaries will correspond to existing rules for collections, just requiring things like element and iteration types to be some `KeyValuePair<,>`.
 As such, the following would be legal:

 ```c#
 Dictionary<string, int> nameToAge = ["mads": 21, existingKvp]; // as would